Argentina

 prior to the election of Peronist Néstor Kirchner in 2003.
 He was succeeded

-by his wife, Cristina Fernández de Kirchner, in 2007, who was re-elected
+by his wife, Cristina Fernández de Kirchner, in 2007.
+Peronist rule

-in 2011.
+regained the presidency in 2019.
 Argentina’s capital is Buenos Aires.
-The language

 |